lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verse 16.**

-1\.The church the dwelling place of God.
+1\.
+The church the dwelling place of God.

 (a) Elected of old.